abhinabasaha/abhinabasaha/README.md

-A tech enthisisast, a data science practitioner and a constant explorer.
+A tech enthusiasts, a data science practitioner and a constant explorer.